Émilie Cozette: Career

 At the age of 17, Cozette joined the Paris Opera Ballet.
 She rose quickly through the ranks, becoming a principal (première danceuse) in 2004 and an étoile in May 2007 after dancing in Rudolf Nureyev's Cinderella.
 Encouraged by Christiane Vaussard and Isabelle Guérin, her early solos included Clemence in Nureyev's Raymonda and the young girl in Jerome Robbins's Afternoon of a Faun.
 She has also played leading roles in La Bayadère, Don Quixote, Swan Lake, Giselle and George Balanchine's Rubies.
 She later danced the title role in Édouard Lock's AndréAuria and Calliope in Balanchine's Apollo.

 Among her current roles are leads in Patrice Bart's La Petite danseuse de Degas, Maurice Béjart's Serait-ce la mort?, Merce Cunningham's Un Jour ou deux, Médée in Angelin Preljocaj's Le Songe de Médée and En Sol in Robbins' In the Night.
 She has performed with the troupe in Manchester, Vienna, Milan, San Francisco, Baalbek, São Paulo and Beijing.

+Cozette retired from the Paris Opera Ballet on 21 September 2023 during the company's opening-night défilé.